Nalum/AxREST/README.md

             }]
         }

-2. The second is `/:identity` where `:identity` is either the name or email address of the user you are looking for.
+2. The second is `/:identity`, where `:identity` is either the name or email address of the user you are looking for.

+    This will return an object with a message and an object containing the user.

     __Example Request__: